-By Jeff Brandt, MSW ’20, and the J. Benjamin Miller Masters Research Fellow in Aging; Recipient of the 2020 Distinguished Student Award for Social Work Leaders in Healthcare
+Written by Jeff Brandt, MSW ’20, the J. Benjamin Miller Masters Research Fellow in Aging & the recipient of the 2020 Distinguished Student Award for Social Work Leaders in Healthcare

 American consumers tend to hold some misconceptions when it comes to long-term care.

 Think Medicare will cover the cost of a nursing home?
 Think again.
 Each year, thousands of families stumble into the unwelcome discovery that long-term care (LTC) is generally an out-of-pocket expense.
 It’s not uncommon for LTC consumers to deplete their bank accounts paying for care before Uncle Sam finally picks up the tab under Medicaid.

 Think you won’t need LTC?
 Odds are good that if you live long enough, you’ll need it.
 The Missouri Department of Insurance estimates that 70% of older adults will require some form of LTC at some point.

 Want to know what it’ll cost?
 Brace yourself, because LTC isn’t cheap.
 Genworth.com reports that for St. Louis area residents, 365 days in a semi-private nursing home room will cost more than $63,000, while a year in assisted living costs $42,000, and a home health aide working 44 hours per week will cost more than $51,000.
 And lest you think you could stretch your savings a little farther with a move out-of-state, compared to much of the country, St. Louisans are getting a bargain.
 The national average for nursing home cost tops $89,000 for a semi-private room or $100,000 for a private room.